 So, how do you make feedback essential to the culture of your workplace?

-Here at Ethena, we use weekly, one-on-one feedback sessions between direct reports (and colleagues who work closely together) as a way to both prompt feedback and foster better communication between team members who work together on a daily basis.
+For Ethena, Feedback Fridays are bi-weekly one-on-one sessions between direct reports and their managers as a way to both prompt feedback and foster better communication between team members who work together on a daily basis.
+This helps us create a feedback culture.

 Feedback culture is an environment where employees feel free, safe, and encouraged to share feedback with peers and management.
 Let’s touch on a few of those elements in more detail: